Project-Herophilus/Project-Herophilus-Assets/Platform-Content/Technical/BuildingLinuxDevMachine.md

 # General Pre-Requisites
 After installing and setting up the system either on dedicated, virtual or IAAS based hardware then we recommend doing the following to ensure you have enough space and dont run into some basic issues.
+For this OS you will need to plan out and size the disk to ensure you will not run out of space.
+The typical installation that has been sucesful uses a customixzed filesystem to avoid running out of space in common mount point areas.
 We would recommend that you implement directories outside of the /home directory to not run into substantial potential space issues with /home and so forth.
 What we have built out is directories for each of the following:
+- /Data
 - /Development
 - /OpenSourceTech
 - /RedHatTech - (If you download any supported RedHat Bits)